Ari-43/Support-Knowledge-Base/Temporary.md

 # Temporary Issues
 Issues that will (hopefully) not be around for long.

-## Nothing here for now!
+## Malwarebytes Blocking Cape Servers
-See [the temprary issue archive](./archive/TemporaryIssues.md) for past issues.
+- [Make an exclusion](https://support.malwarebytes.com/hc/en-us/articles/360038479234) for `s.optifine.net`